temptgithub/Data-Mining-SF-Housing/README.md

 Note: 70% of the work was in "cleaning up the dataset" so that it could be used.

 <br>
-The "housing dataset" was downloaded from https://housing.datasf.org/
+The "housing dataset" was downloaded from https://housing.datasf.org/ <br>
+(Data released by the City and County of San Francisco is licensed under the Public Domain Dedication License (PDDL v1.0). )